-Scientists uncover cells at the origin of basal cell carcinomaDecember 21st, 2012 in Cancer /
+Scientists uncover cells at the origin of basal cell carcinomaDecember 21, 2012 in Medicine & Health / Cancer

 For years researchers have been trying to identify the molecular changes that occur in tumour-initiating cells from the very first oncogenic mutation to the development of invasive tumors.
 The most frequently diagnosed skin cancer in humans is basal cell carcinoma, with over a million such cases reported each year.
 An EU-funded team of researchers led by Prof. Cédric Blanpain of the Université libre de Bruxelles (ULB) has identified the molecular events that occur during basal cell carcinoma initiation.
 This study was recently published in the journal Nature Cell Biology and it was partially supported by the European Research Council (ERC) Starting Grant worth EUR 1.6 million awarded to Prof. Blanpain.

 Using an inducible mouse model, the Belgian research team discovered that basal cell carcinoma initiating cells are first reprogrammed before progressing to invasive carcinoma.
 'We were extremely surprised to see that tumor initiating cells were progressively and profoundly reprogrammed into a molecular identity that resembles progenitor cells present during embryonic development,' said Dr Youssef, first author of the publication.

 The scientists showed that the Wnt/beta-catenin signalling pathway is activated in basal cell carcinoma-initiating cells immediately after oncogene expression, and using genetic or pharmacologic inhibitors they demonstrated that this signalling pathway is necessary for both the reprogramming of tumour-initiating cells and for tumour initiation.